 AIX – The future of UNIX

-According to IDC, the IBM Power Systems platform with AIX technology is the leader in worldwide UNIX server revenue share.1 The introduction of the POWER7 and recent POWRER7+ processors has helped accelerate migrations to the Power Systems and AIX platform from Oracle Solaris and HP-UX and now with the introduction of POWER8, is poised to take enterprise computing to new levels.
+According to IDC, the IBM Power Systems platform with AIX technology is the leader in worldwide UNIX server revenue share.1 The introduction of the POWER7 and recent POWER7+ processors helped accelerate migrations to the Power Systems and AIX platform from Oracle Solaris and HP-UX and now with the introduction of POWER8, is poised to take enterprise computing to new levels.
 An open standards–based UNIX operating system, IBM AIX software exploits decades of IBM technology innovation.
 According to ITIC’s 2013 survey, the IBM AIX operating system delivered the highest reliability scores among different server operating system platforms, including Linux and other UNIX operating systems.2

 IBM i – A system designed for business

 Red Hat (RHEL), SUSE (SLES), and Canonical (Ubuntu) Linux run natively on POWER processor-based systems, offering a scalable Linux alternative for open source applications.
 Reducing server sprawl through consolidation and virtualization is a key priority for many companies today and Linux with PowerVM provides a scalable, optimized, and cost competitive alternative to running Linux on commodity x86 servers.

 PowerHA – Resiliency without downtime

 Smarter computing by nature requires businesses to raise their services delivery levels, fuelling all day, every day High Availability (HA) demands for their applications and IT infrastructure.
 PowerHA SystemMirror for AIX and IBM i is a HA clustering solution for both Data Center (DC) and multisite resiliency.
 PowerHA can to protect business applications from outages of virtually any kind, helping ensure round-the-clock business operations.

 PowerSC – Security and compliance: trusted and automated